Discover more from A Few Things....

 B. Mimetic Desire

-I was reflecting on popping bubbles and memes.
+I was reflecting on popping bubbles, memes and herd behaviors.

 The key idea being that man doesn’t know what to want or desire, so he desires what others desire.
 We learn what to do and desire from those around us - we want what others want, we want what others have.